ZooFarming/zoo-keeper-docs/pages/manual/safari.en.md

 There will always be only two pools active in The Safari, following cycles.
 Each cycle (called “Season”) will last for four weeks and will include a one week period, for the community to vote for the token/coin of the next Season.

-In order to join a pool, the user can click on the “stake ZOO” button (a), select the amount of ZOO to stake (b) (or hit MAX if all), and Approve and Validate.
+In order to join a pool, the user can click on the “Stake ZOO” button (a), select the amount of ZOO to stake (b) (or hit MAX if all), and Approve and Validate.
 A timer will also be displayed to indicate the time left for this Season to end (c).

 <center style={{marginTop:10}}>
 ![](/ZKSafari2.png)